- Good looks

 The 2020 Acura RDX does an impressive facsimile of European rivals on the road.

 Forget about previous RDX crossovers.
-With the latest RDX, Acura has discarded mushy handling and buzzy engines for a refined, capable vehicle with plenty of power underhood.
+With the latest RDX, Acura has discarded mushy handling and buzzy engines for a refined, capable vehicle with plenty of power under the hood.
 We arrive at a 7 out of 10 for the 2020 Acura RDX, with points above average for its ride quality and its acceleration.
-(Read more about how we rate cars.)

 Acura looked to its Honda parent for the RDX’s 2.0-liter turbo-4, which is largely shared with the energetic Civic Type R. Here, the engine is rated at 272 horsepower and 280 pound-feet of torque, the latter spread across a broad range that begins at just 1,600 rpm.
 Acceleration is brisk from any speed.
 The 10-speed automatic transmission snaps to attention and can shift down four gears at once if called upon.
 Acura doesn’t publish 0-60 mph times, but a 7-second sprint is a reasonable guess.